Snapchat Clone, or How to Make an App Like SnapChat

 You can start by creating an MVP model which will have the most important features:

 The development of such an application requires 300 to 700 hours.

-If you hope to build an app like SnapChat, a successful one, you need to start a powerful advertising campaign.
-We think you know quite well that it needs a great deal of money, even if you limit yourself to promotion in social networks.
+If you hope to build an app like Snapchat, a successful one, you need to start a powerful advertising campaign.
+We think you know quite well that it needs a great deal of money, even if you limit yourself to promotion on social networks.